GoogleCloudPlatform/ml-on-gcp/gce/survival-training/README.md

 As a part of this process, if you have not already done so, you will be prompted to enable the Compute Engine API.

-We will be working in large part through the [Google Cloud SDK](https://cloud.google.com/sdk/).
+We be working in large part through the [Google Cloud SDK](https://cloud.google.com/sdk/).

 ### Custom images